STFleming/emsys_21A_lab5/README.md

 The ``displayTimer()`` function displays the bottom 32 bits of the timer counter value, obtained from the ``readTimer`` function, over serial.
 The timer count that you see should correspond to the 1000ms delay caused by ``delay(1000);`` make sure that the value you observe makes sense to ensure that your timer is configured correctly.
 It should be almost 1s, in reality I find it is slightly lower, like 0.9999985 seconds. __NOTE: pay attenting to the prescaler clock divider value that is passed into the ``timerSetup`` in the ``setup()`` function__.

+## Task 2 : designing a hardware timer peripheral in Verilog

+In this task you will design a memory-mapped hardware peripheral in Verilog.
+It will have same interface as the one you configured in Task 1.
+You will have to describe the hardware module in Verilog and you will be able to alter the C code that interacts with it from software.